evoluhq/evolu/packages/evolu/README.md

 - Clean and functional code with minimal API
 - React Suspense (soon)

-## Local-first software
+## Local-first apps

-Local-first software allows users to own their data.
+Local-first apps allow users to own their data.
 Evolu stores data in the user's device(s), so Evolu apps can work offline and without a specific server.
 How is it different from keeping files on disk?
 A very.
 Files are not the right abstraction for apps and are complicated to synchronize among devices.
 That's why client-server architecture rules the world.
 But as with everything, it has trade-offs.

 ### The trade-offs of the client-server architecture

 Client-server architecture provides us with easy backup and synchronization, but all that depends on the ability of a server to fulfill its promises.
 Internet is offline, companies go bankrupt, users are banned, and errors occur.
 All those things happen all the time, and then what?
-Right, that's why the world needs local-first software.
-But until now, writing local-first software has been challenging because of the lack of libraries and design patterns.
+Right, that's why the world needs local-first apps.
+But until now, writing local-first apps has been challenging because of the lack of libraries and design patterns.
 That's why I created Evolu.

 ## Getting Started